reillypascal/personalsite-ssg/pages/posts/2025/04/databending-part-3.md

 ### Code Walkthrough

-The full code is available online [here](https://github.com/reillypascal/mp3glitch) under the MIT license — please feel free to use and adapt it!
+The full code is available online [here](https://github.com/reillypascal/mp3glitch) under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) — please feel free to use and adapt it!

 To use the code, you can run this line from the code folder: `python3 mp3glitch.py <input_file_name> <output_file_name>`.
+Using the included MP3, you might run `python3 mp3glitch.py beat_1_bip_2_F.mp3 output.mp3`.
 The first argument, `<input_file_name>` is assigned to `args.input` below, and the `'rb'` argument to `open()` means “read as binary data.”
 The [`.hex()` method](https://docs.python.org/3/library/functions.html#hex) then converts that binary data to a hexadecimal string.

 ```python
 with open(args.input, 'rb') as input_file:
     hexdata = input_file.read().hex()
 ```

 This next block takes the hexadecimal data (currently formatted as a string) looks for the substring “fff,” which is the beginning of the header in almost all MP3s.
 I use the `.find()` string method to get the index for the first occurrence of that substring; store that index in the array `header_start_indices`; and start the search again 8 indices later in the hex data (because the headers are 8 hex digits long).
-Using this array of indices, I create an array of the opening metadata followed by each frame.
+Using the resulting array of indices, I create an array of the opening metadata followed by each frame.

 ```python
 header_start_indices = []